MarkCiliaVincenti/TlsCertificateLoader/README.md

 # TlsCertificateLoader
 Allows loading of TLS (HTTPS) certificates for .NET 6.0 Kestrel web applications, allowing for refreshing of certificates as well as compatibility with HTTP/3.
+Fully compatible with certificates obtained by Certbot.

 To use:
 ```c#